 • Simulations/models assessing knowledge of procedural skills.

-• Completion of at least one research project; presented at year-end at Annual Fellowship and Resident Dinner.
+• Completion of at least one research project; submit abstract for presentation/publication; presented at year-end at Annual Fellowship and Residency Dinner.

 • Individualized learning plan - residents identify three learning objectives for the year and strategies to achieve them.
 This plan will be revised at six-months and at conclusion of the residency.